-MoToR/dance’s first evening-length production, Water in the Kettle features Artistic Director Evie Ladin’s body music choreography (harmony singing, body percussion, rhythm dance), illuminating the maddeningly recurrent struggles of modern women, and the country, with intention, humor, and connective rhythm.
+MoToR/dance’s first evening-length production, Water in the Kettle premiered February 2023 to Sold Out shows and rave reviews, so the ensemble is restaging the show twice this season.
+Artistic Director Evie Ladin’s body music choreography (harmony singing, body percussion, rhythm dance), illuminates the maddeningly recurrent struggles of modern women, and the country, with intention, humor, and connective rhythm.
 We put water on to boil when we organize, commiserate, work, celebrate, refuel.
 The multigenerational ensemble – women raised by feminist mothers, still fighting the same fights – harmonizes over polyrhythmic body music, “I just might soak it up and some.”
 Put some water on, we have a lot to discuss.

 Evie Ladin’s all-female percussive dance company MoToR/dance explores the complete expression of the sonic body in space.
 Inspired by the vibrant International Body Music scene to workshop complex physical rhythmic independence with world rhythmic systems, Evie created MoToR/method: unique interlocking percussive dance arrangements with layered vocal harmonies and large group choreography in a powerful moving choir.